ethereum-optimism/optimism/docs/op-stack/src/docs/security/pause.md

 ## Why do it?

 The bridge allows movement between blockchains.
-If the security of a blockchain is compromised, pausing the bridge will mitigate damage until the issue is resolved.
+If the security of a blockchain is compromised, pausing bridge withdrawals will mitigate damage until the issue is resolved.

 ## Who can do it?